kartben/fog05/docs/Fog05_App_FSM.md

 ![](../img/system_application_fsm.png)

-Each Node can Application 6 states:
+Each Application can have one of this six states:

 - UNDEFINED
 - DEFINED